 - No microSD, only options are 128GB or 256GB

 The Galaxy S21 phones were the first devices to use either Qualcomm’s Snapdragon 888 (US) or Samsung’s own Exynos 2100 (just about everywhere else).
-Those were the latest generation of top-end chipsets when the S21 range launched, and the Exynos is still top of its range as of July 2021, but there's now a Snapdragon 888 Plus.
+Those were the latest generation of top-end chipsets when the S21 range launched, though they've since been superseded.

 In Geekbench 5, the Samsung Galaxy S21 returned a multi-core score of 3367.
 That's notably better than the Galaxy S20 (the one featuring the Exynos 990 chipset) that returned a score of 2699.